pappacena/react-playground/README.md

+# Project Details

+## About this project

+This is just a pet project to test some things using React, browser local storage and test suits.
+It's just fetching books info from  https://openlibrary.org and storing it locally in the user's browser using `localStorage`.

+This project was done using React and Redux, with redux-thunk for async actions.
+For the frontend, it was used bootstrap (wrapped by react-bootstrap layer, to make the JSX more readable).

+*Note*: This project is already ejected

+## How to run

+If you run `yarn run start` it should start the development server, that displays the interface at `http://localhost:3000/`.

+`yarn run test` should start the test suit watcher.

+`yarn run build` should build the production build of this app.

+## The file tree
+The main app component is located in `App.js`.
+In `src` folder you will find basically 3 main folders:

+- `actions`, with Redux actions used by this app;
+- `reducers`, with Redux states of the application; and
+- `components`, with all React components used by the frontend.

+The main components are basically 2 (+2 components not connected to Redux flow, which are LoadingMask, that displays a simple blocking loading, and BookItem, that represents one block of book info):

+- BookEditor: the form do add a new book by it's ISBN
+- BookList: that displays the list of all books added, and the checkbox to indicate that it was already read or not;

+# Create-react-app original README
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>